How StopFlex Manufactures Long-Fiber Carbon Ceramic Brakes (C/SiC)

 Liquid silicon infiltration (LSI)

-This is the conversion step: under vacuum or controlled atmosphere, molten silicon infiltrates the porous carbon structure by capillary action.
+Under vacuum or controlled atmosphere, molten silicon infiltrates the porous carbon structure by capillary action.
 Silicon reacts with carbon to form silicon carbide (SiC) in-situ, creating a dense C/SiC composite.
-Typical LSI processing occurs at very high temperatures, commonly in the 1,550 to 1,700 °C range depending on recipe and geometry.
+Typical processing occurs in the ~1,550–1,700 °C class depending on recipe and geometry.

-Why this matters: the SiC matrix improves thermal stability and helps maintain friction consistency when rotor surface temperatures climb into the extreme range during repeated high-energy braking.
+Why this matters: the SiC matrix improves thermal stability and helps maintain friction consistency when rotor surface temperatures climb during repeated high-energy braking.

 5 Mill and Polish